MaikeLenz/Optimising-Field-Synthesiser/README.md

 ## BO
-The simulation of a multi-channel laser field synthesiser and a Bayesian optimisation function used to optimise the synthesiser for given figures of merit.
+The simulation of an N-channel laser field synthesiser and a Bayesian optimisation function used to optimise the synthesiser for given figures of merit.

 ## HCF sim
 Applying the BO function to Luna julia code to simulate and optimise a hollow core fibre setup.